Canon G5 X vs 6D Mark II

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- Ready to shoot: Comes with a build-in lens, while the 6D Mark II requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the 6D Mark II requires a separate lens.

 - More compact: Is smaller (112x76mm vs 144x111mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the 6D Mark II).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the 6D Mark II).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.